svish91/International_trade_2022CEE/README.md

 # Wheat trade tends to happen between countries with contrasting extreme weather stress and synchronous yield variation

 This repository contains data belonging to manuscript published in Communications Earth and Environment journal.
+The data are for the period of 2005-2014

 ## File descriptions <br />
 Figure_1.csv: this file contains the data belonging to the Figure 1 and Supplemtary Figures 13-S29. <br />